zozol12/instagram_unfollower/README.md

 # Instagram Unfollower
-A Python script designed to unfollow users who you follow but they don't follow you back.
+A Python script designed to unfollow all users.
 Works with Selenium, without using Instagram API.

 # How to Use it ?